How to spend two days in Kathmandu

 You can take a taxi to the legendary Mike’s breakfast.
 It is an institution and very well known in Kathmandu.
 There is a great variety of American and Mexican breakfast on the menu.
 Don’t forget to try the ultra-delicious Eggs Benedict and their great pancakes.

-Boudhanath Stupa used to be the world’s largest stupa and still is one of the biggest to this day.
+Boudhanath Stupa used to be the world’s largest stupa and is still one of the biggest.
 You can witness pilgrims and tourists going around the stupa in a clockwise direction.
 You can also hear the Buddhist chant of Om Mane Padme Hung being played by the numerous music shops.
 You can enjoy the peacefulness just a few meters away from the chaos of the city.
 The entrance fee is $2.

 Pubs and Bars